EOFY offer

 Understanding your marginal cost helps you answer key growth questions:

-• Cost changes: How will materials, labour, and overhead shift?
+• How will costs for materials, labour, and overhead shift as output changes?

-• Pricing strategy: Should you adjust prices to stay profitable at higher volumes?
+• Should you adjust your pricing strategy to stay profitable at higher volumes?

 What is the marginal cost formula?